RookTKO/RookTKO/README.md

 # echo Hello world! 👋

  My name is **Olaf Minkowicz**!
 Like the snowman, no relation.
- Welcome to my digital lawn, please keep off, I like to keep it tiddy.
+ Welcome to my digital lawn, please keep off, I like to keep it clean.
+Words are hard.

 ## ✨ About myself ✨